Synopsis

 SMOLDER TAR is a dark comedy, satire and allegory about the Tar family as they live in a working-class bungalow and strive to succeed, while making sense of their lives.

-They are a hard scrabble Jewish family--father and two sons that struggle to achieve the financial, social and religious standing attained by others within their community.
+They are a hard scrabble Jewish family, a father and his two sons that struggle to achieve the financial, social and religious standing attained by others within their community.

-SMOLDER, the father, KELP, eldest son and EDGAR, the younger, each struggle with their own disabilities—barriers to realize a sense of purpose -- an identity.
+SMOLDER, the father, KELP, the eldest son and EDGAR, the younger, each struggle with distinct disabilities—barriers to achieving a sense of purpose and identity.

 As Smolder’s health fails, so his roofing business falls off.
-In turn, Edgar and Kelp confront their own fears.
+In turn, Edgar and Kelp confront their own life challenges.

-Jasmine, a young, traditional and observant woman of Zoroastrian faith enters their lives: A story of transformation unfolds.
+Jasmine, a tutor, and young, traditional and observant woman of Zoroastrian faith, enters their lives: A story of transformation unfolds.

-SMOLDER TAR dives deep into the Tar family’s struggles in 1960s America, portraying battles of identity, faith, and generational conflict--challenges all families face.
+SMOLDER TAR dives deep into many families struggles in the 1960s, portraying identity, faith, and generational conflict challenge, including...

 -